stelzinga/MF/MGT_99.Legend.md

 - Leading
 - Controlling

 The latter four are effectively what Management is composed of, and have their own section below.
-These 6 deliverables are also considered the Sub-Goals of Management.
+These six deliverables are also considered the Sub-Goals of Management.

 ### Management Cycle
 The *monetary output* of Operations is Revenue, and the *monetary input* is Cost (of Staff, Assets and Suppliers), with a collateral *monetary output* being Risk, and this is funded by monetary inputs Cash, Liabilities and Equity.
 These three aspects (Revenue, Cost, Risk) are the Manager's main, albeit high-level gauges for success of Operations.
 They are in turn generated by the Run of Operations, and that Run is subsequently improved by Change, all overseen by Management.
 These key aspects of the Profile Tree, are what make up the Management Cycle, and they are each referred to as a Cycle: